 The student protection plan will be published on the University website to ensure that it is accessible to current and future students.
-It will also be signposted from other relevant student-facing documentation (such as the University's generic online student handbook) and in relevant student events (such as induction).
+It will also be signposted from other relevant student-facing documentation (such as the Student Hub found on the Online Learning Environment) and in relevant student events (such as induction).

 We will ensure that staff are aware of the implications of our student protection plan through incorporation of references to it in relevant University procedures and associated guidance (for example those relating to course modification, suspension and withdrawal).

-The plan will be subject to annual review as part of our established cycle of policy and procedure review, coordinated by the University's Policies and Procedures Working Group and reporting to both the University Executive and the Senate.
-Students are represented on the Policies and Procedures Working Group and on Senate, facilitating student input.
+The plan will be subject to annual review as part of our established cycle of policy and procedure review, and will be reported to both the University Executive and the Senate.
+Students are represented on Senate, facilitating student input.